ArangoDB

-ArangoDB is a free and open-source native graph database system developed by ArangoDB Inc. ArangoDB is a multi-model database system since it supports three data models (graphs, JSON documents, key/value) with one database core and a unified query language AQL (ArangoDB Query Language).
+ArangoDB is a graph database system developed by ArangoDB Inc. ArangoDB is a multi-model database system since it supports three data models (graphs, JSON documents, key/value) with one database core and a unified query language AQL (ArangoDB Query Language).
 AQL is mainly a declarative language and allows the combination of different data access patterns in a single query.

-ArangoDB is a NoSQL database system but AQL is similar in many ways to SQL.
+ArangoDB is a NoSQL database system but AQL is similar in many ways to SQL, it uses RocksDB as a storage engine.

 History

-ArangoDB Inc. was founded in 2015 by Claudius Weinberger and Frank Celler.
+ArangoDB GmbH was founded in 2014 by Claudius Weinberger and Frank Celler.
 They originally called the database system “A Versatile Object Container", or AVOC for short, leading them to call the database AvocadoDB.
 Later, they changed the name to ArangoDB.
 The word "arango" refers to a little-known avocado variety grown in Cuba.

 In January 2017 ArangoDB raised a seed round investment of 4.2 million Euros led by Target Partners.
 In March 2019 ArangoDB raised 10 million dollars in series A funding led by Bow Capital.
 In October 2021 ArangoDB raised 27.8 million dollars in series B funding led by Iris Capital.